36 Recipes Straight From Farmers’ Wives

 On our busy farm, meals need to be ready fast.
 These herb-seasoned potatoes and vegetables wrapped in foil packets cook in only half an hour.
 They're excellent with steak or chicken. —Jill Jellett, Leduc, Alberta

-To tell you the truth, I'm not sure how well my crumble keeps...we usually eat it all in a day!
-You can skip the apples and strawberries in the recipe—like I do sometimes—But they do make this quick-and-easy dessert extra good.
-Although our address in Alberta, our farm's actually just inside the Saskatchewan border.
-We grow grain and raise cattle.
-Our children are 10 and 7.
+To tell you the truth, I'm not sure how well my strawberry rhubarb crumble keeps...we usually eat it all in a day!
+You can skip the apples and strawberries in the recipe, which I do sometimes.
+But they do make this quick, easy dessert extra good. —Linda Enslen, Schuler, Alberta

 The aroma of this pie baking in my farm kitchen oven reminds me of my dear grandma who made this pretty pie for special occasions. —Beverly Medalen, Willow City, North Dakota